All Episodes

 It happened.

-And I think people just need to be up front about what they're doing.
+And I think people just need to be upfront about what they're doing.

-That's what I call for.
+That's where I call it.

 All right.

-I don't mean that as a qualitatively bad thing, but you do by by creating one line of logic and then a completely disconnected line of logic and acting like they're the same.
+I don't mean that as a qualitatively bad thing, but you do by creating one line of logic and then a completely disconnected line of logic and acting like they're the same.

 Here's what I mean.